The 5 Best .300 Blackout Scopes in 2023

 Not to be outdone, UTG offered another top 300 Blackout scope.
 I found this particular optic to be excellent for several key reasons.

 The UTG 3-12×44 Compact Scope has a lot to like, starting with a parallax-adjusted set of lenses.
 Whether you shoot from 10 yards away to infinity, your crosshairs will be steady and you’ll never need to worry about parallax whatsoever.
-This was especially evident during a simple indoor shooting session, where I positioned targets at varying distances.
-No matter the distance, from 10 yards to 100, the crosshairs remained unwavering, all thanks to a side wheel adjustable turret; it’s tight, but functional.
+During multiple indoor and outdoor test sessions, I found the scope’s parallax adjustment to be highly effective across all tested distances, from 10 to 300 yards.
+The side turret provides smooth and precise control over eliminating parallax error.
 The parallax turret can also be reset when needed.

 I really liked that the optic comes with zero-locking windage and elevation turrets.
 These are top-tier for compensating for both variables in the field, and since you can lock them in place, you don’t need to worry about bumping them by accident and changing either value.
+Through extensive field use, I found the locking turrets to be very convenient and secure.
+Once dialed in, they stayed locked in place despite significant jostling and movement.
 That’s excellent if you spend a lot of time moving around with your scope and rifle.

 Of course, the rest of the scope is durable and built to last, featuring weatherproof and fog proof functionality and multicoated lenses that are designed to withstand wear and tear and maximize light transmission in equal measure.
+Despite exposing it to rain, snow, and temperature swings from 20 to 100 degrees Fahrenheit, I did not experience any fogging or degradation in optical performance.
 These are excellent, plain and simple.

 Product Highlights

 By far the best element of the UTG scope is the illumination-enhancing reticle.
 Not only is this reticle excellent by itself, but it comes with 36 different brightness colors and options.
+Assessing across varying light conditions, I found the illuminated reticle to provide excellent visibility without blooming or overpowering the target image, even at the highest settings.
 The high-quality emerald lens is significantly boosted next to this feature, in my experience.
 You also have a button to quickly swap between the different brightness settings, making it easy and fun to use.

 Common Problems and How to Deal with Them

 The one big downside is the UTG Scope’s weight, which measures in at about 2 pounds.
 Thus, you’ll need to put it on your rifle and practice with it for a little bit before taking it into the field.
-Expect the scope to change the balance of your 300 Blackout rifle to some extent, which could compromise your accuracy a little bit if you are unprepared or don’t know what it feels like.
+I tested it on both lightweight and heavier barrel rifles and found it changed the balance significantly on lighter configurations.
+After several range sessions I became accustomed to the shift in balance and was able to regain consistent accuracy.

 Key Features